Ghiara/LEGION/scripts/INSTALL.md

 export  LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/your/.mujoco/mujoco200/bin
 ```

-## 2.Installation of LEGION dependencies.
+## 2. Installation of LEGION dependencies.

 Here we will introduce how to establish the legion dependencies.